Early Psychosis Programs

 Each client has a clinical case manager who helps to identify the client's unique needs and recovery goals, which will be used to develop a treatment plan that encourages the client to build upon their strengths and take an active role in treatment decisions.

-Weekly groups for clients are designed to provide support and improve understanding of the illness, develop stress and symptom management techniques, and enhance communication and problem solving skills.
+Weekly groups for clients and their family members are designed to provide support and improve understanding of the illness, develop stress and symptom management techniques, and enhance communication and problem solving skills.
 Specific groups include:

 - Substance Abuse Management group